CyberDani/Programming-puzzle-pieces/README.md

-# Programming roadmap

-This is an on-going personal project without the intent to contain everything or to train the greatest programers with it.
-If you are interested in projects like this, please check [this github page](https://github.com/kamranahmedse/developer-roadmap).
-I try to update this project frequently so updates and design fixes will be coming if you look back.
-If you want you can use freely the entire image or just a portion from it how you want without mentioning me or the github page (it is your decision).
+# Development puzzle pieces

+This is an on-going personal project without the guarantee to contain everything it should tending to collect the general 'should-know' puzzle pieces in programming but without diving into different languages, frameworks, libraries and technologies (for now).

 ### Disclaimer
-This project tends to collect the general 'should-know' puzzle pieces in programming without diving into frameworks, libraries and technologies.
-This is a simplified visual representation.
-The scope is to remain simple and to cover a large variety of different elements used in programming in the same time.
-Explaining the different concepts the project contains is outside of the scope for now.
-As a friendly advice you should do your research by yourself if you are interested in a specific topic.
-I recommend this roadmap to autoeducative developers who are curious about the different directions and concepts in this profession.
-It can also offer an opportunity to test yourself about how much you already know as well as defining the next topics might want to study.
+:world_map: This is a simplified visual representation.
+The scope is to remain simple and to cover a large variety of different terms used in programming in the same time.
+Explaining the different concepts and providing examples for them is outside of the scope for now.
+My advice is to do your own research by yourself if you are interested in a specific topic and use this project as a collection of the "existing things" for your studies.

+:recycle: If you want you can use freely the entire image and / or the attached visio files or just a portion of it and modify it without any limitation and without mentioning me or the github page (it is your decision).

+:pushpin: If you are interested in other similar projects, please check [this web developer roadmap on github](https://github.com/kamranahmedse/developer-roadmap).

+## Backlog

+Just a set of ideas I conider to extend or invent a main topic for them in the future.

 [[ Click here to open the image in FULL SCREEN ]](https://raw.githubusercontent.com/CyberDani/personal-roadmap/master/ProgrammingRoadMap.png)